Search

 His recent accomplishments include a celebrated recital in Boston after winning the HMA Foote Award in 2023.
 That same year, Dmitry secured third place in the New York Concert Artists Auditions and second place at the Wideman Concerto Competition in Shreveport, Louisiana.
 Most recently, in 2024, he was honored with the Second Prize at the prestigious Geza Anda International Piano Competition in Zurich, Switzerland.

-The Old World: Mozart, The Blue Danube, and the Russian Fairytales
+The Old World: Mendelssohn, The Blue Danube, and the Russian Fairytales

 Our host, Konstantin Soukhovetski, will illuminate the personal stories and artistic inspirations behind these musical treasures, including a brief Q&A with our guest artist.